-Our human evaluations demonstrate that ExaGPT provides highly interpretable evidence for its detection compared to prior detectors.
-To explore the reason for this, we investigated the difference in the characteristics of the selected spans as a final output between correct and incorrect predictions by ExaGPT.
-Specifically, we focused on span length and mean similarity between each target span and the retrieved spans (reliability score $R$), which are prioritized in the span selection.
-We randomly selected 1,000 correct and 1,000 incorrect ExaGPT predictions on our test splits across all combinations of domains and generators.
+\paragraph{What Makes ExaGPT Interpretable.} Our human evaluations demonstrate that ExaGPT provides highly interpretable evidence compared to prior detectors.
+To explore the reason for this, we investigate the difference in the characteristics of the selected spans as a final output between correct and incorrect predictions by ExaGPT.
+We focus on span length and mean similarity between each target span and the retrieved spans (reliability score $R$), which are prioritized in the span selection.
+We randomly select 1,000 correct and 1,000 incorrect ExaGPT predictions on our test splits across all combinations of domains and generators.

-Figure \ref{reliable_score_variation} presents the reliability score distributions of long spans (\textit{n} $\geq$ 10) in the correct and in the incorrect samples.
+Figure \ref{reliable_score_variation} presents the reliability score distributions for long spans (\textit{n} $\geq$ 10) in correct and incorrect samples.
 A rightward shift indicates that correct samples of ExaGPT include more long spans with higher reliability scores than incorrect ones.
-From the shift, we empirically observe that offering long spans with high reliability scores helps users judge the correctness of the detections.
-Table~\ref{knn_spans} presents examples of long spans (\textit{n} $=$ 19) with high reliability scores for a target span retrieved by ExaGPT.
-We can see that the retrieved spans are well-balanced, and are lexically and semantically similar to the target span.
+This suggests that offering long spans with high reliability scores helps users judge the correctness of the detections.